If you have rashes, brain fog or you are bloated and tired – candida may be the culprit.

 It should also be taken alongside time-release Vitamin C and also a great multi-mineral supplement, like Dr Schulze’s Superfood.
 This should ensure maximum absorbency of the MSM by your body.

 Possible side effects: One may experience headaches and fatigue for the first few days due to the detox process.
 If this happens, just drink more water.
-Don’t worry – this is just a part the healing process.
+Don’t worry – this is just a part of the healing process.

 To make MSM Water: Add 1/2 teaspoon of MSM to every 12 oz of water.
 Mix this in a jug at room temperature so the MSM powder dissolves.